forrestrice/forrestrice.github.io/_posts/2022-06-18-Bridgebots-ML-Introduction.markdown

 Predicted bid: 3C
 Predicted bid probabilities:[('3C', 0.27392504), ('2NT', 0.2338383), ('3D', 0.18260154), ('PASS', 0.10459597), ('3H', 0.06501402)]
 ```
-The model did well understanding that W held spades after they opened a multi 2D, and that N would bid 3C (27%) or 2NT (23%), both of which were suggested by the commentators.
+The model did well understanding that West held spades after they opened a multi 2D, and that North would bid 3C (27%) or 2NT (23%), both of which were suggested by the commentators.
 The model struggled with the fact that East's 2S actually showed a preference for hearts, and overestimated South's strength.

 ### Board 31
 ![board 31](/assets/bridge/bridgebots/dot_31.png)